justinrgarrard/justinrgarrard.github.io/_posts/2018-01-08-Filetype_interfaces.md

   - ETL
 ---

 Data can come in any number of filetypes, which, while fascinating in its own way, can be a headache for programmers.
-This is a writeup of a few of the most common filetypes and how to use Python to interface with them.
+This is a writeup of a few of the most common filetypes and how to use Python to read them.

 *This reference tutorial is based off of the excellent free online book* [Automate the Boring Stuff With Python](https://automatetheboringstuff.com).